gpuweb/spirv-execution-env/execution-env.md

 * `OpImageFetch`, `OpImageRead`, `OpImageWrite` when coordinates aren't in bounds of the resource.
 * `OpImageTexelPointer` when the coordinates aren't in bounds of the resource.

-Other operations can result in out of bounds even if they aren't on resources.
-The same out of bounds rule apply to them as well:
+Other operations can result in out-of-bounds accesses even if they aren't on resources.
+The same out of bounds rules apply to them as well:

-* `OpVectorIndexDynamic` and `OpVectorInsertDynamic` when the index is larger (or equal to) the vector size.
+* `OpVectorIndexDynamic` and `OpVectorInsertDynamic` when the index is larger than, or equal to, the vector size.
 * `OpBitFieldInsert`, `OpBitFieldSExtract` and `OpBitFieldUExtract` when the range of bits isn't fully contained in the variable.

 ### Version